Cheyenne, Wyoming: Arts and culture

-Cheyenne Frontier Days, which is held over ten days centered around the last full week in July, is known as the largest outdoor rodeo and western festival in the world.
+Cheyenne Frontier Days, which is held over 10 days centered around the last full week in July, is known as the largest outdoor rodeo and western festival in the world.
 The events include professional bull riding, calf roping, barrel racing, steer wrestling, team roping, bronc riding, steer roping, bareback riding, and many others.
-During this week there are many parades and other events.
-Additionally there is a carnival with numerous rides, games, and shops.
+This week also has many parades and other events and a carnival with numerous rides, games, and shops.
 The festival has been held since 1897.